kaltura/server/generator/sources/cli/README.md

 	a.
 Secret repositories - required for the extractKs / generateKs / renewKs utilities.
 		Two types of repositories can be configured:
 		1. Preset repositories - contain a fixed list of (partner id, admin secret) pairs
 		2. Database repositories - contain the connection details for a Kaltura server database, that can be used to pull the secrets of partner accounts.
+		*NOTE: The second option is only possible if you are hosting your own Kaltura ENV.
+For SaaS, only the first one is viable.*
 	b.
 IP address salt - required for the genIpHeader utility.
 		The salt has to match the parameter 'remote_addr_header_salt' that is configured in configuration/local.ini on the Kaltura server.
+		*NOTE: this is only relevant when hosting your own Kaltura ENV, otherwise, leave empty.*
 	c.
 API Host - The default is www.kaltura.com if not defined May be uncommented and modified in order to globally point to a different api host The -u parameter may be used to override the api host via command line